 You can keep your customers happier

 Yet there is an even more sophisticated level to this, for AI technology can also be used to predict customers’ future behavior – by knowing, for instance, when they are likely to be making a purchase decision.
 For companies selling products online, this could be immensely useful, allowing them to nudge customers to buy from them and even knowing what that customer will want before they do.
+Businesses also use various solutions from the likes of FastSpring and other providers, in order to create a much smoother experience with aims to drive sales up and streamline their online sales platforms, overall leaving customers happier.

 You can make smarter decisions